yarwest/Yet-Another-Coding-Guideline/README.md

 I do however strongly recommend following these guidlines if you want to prevent your team members from going insane before the end of the project.

 For the love of god, please make sure to configure the indentation settings of your editor/IDE to a single tab character with a width of 4 spaces.

+<a name="general"></a>
+## General
+Use descriptive function/method/class/variable/file names.
+I don't want none of that ```int d = 1;``` bs.
+Exception being when the variable is used as an iterator.
+But you should have a long, hard, internal discussion before even thinking of doing that.

+<a name="oop"></a>
+## Object Orientated Programming
+This ain't hard, just make some classes.

+<a name="html"></a>
-## HTML <a name="HTML"></a>
+## HTML
-There isn’t much I can think up for HTML right now.
+There isn’t much I can think up for HTML right now. todo.

 ### General
 Children elements are supposed to be indented with a single tab charachter with a width of 4 spaces.